Agricultural Adjustment Act: Tenant farming

 However, according to researcher Harold C. Hoffsommer, many landlords were concerned that aid given directly to tenant farmers would have a "demoralizing effect."
 An article appearing in the St. Louis Dispatch in 1935, quoted Hoffsommer's survey conducted for the Federal Emergency Relief Administration.
 Tenant demoralization from relief had either one or both of two meanings to the landlord.
 In the first place, it might have been a fear that the tenant would escape from under his influence.
-It it probably not too much to say that the cropper system can only be maintained by the subordination of the tenant group.
+It is probably not too much to say that the cropper system can only be maintained by the subordination of the tenant group.
 If the cropper were to become self-directing and take over his own affairs, the system would necessarily crumble.
 Hence anything that disrupts dependence is demoralizing.
 In the second place, the landlords were influenced by the belief that when members of any group are given privileges to which they are unaccustomed, they are likely in their inexperience to abuse them for a time.
 There can be no question that a considerable number of the sharecroppers reacted in this fashion, when under the Civil Works Administration, for example, they received more cash in a single week than they had been accustomed to receiving in an entire year.
-In their inexperience the money was spent foolishly and from this standpoint the outcome war demoralizing.
-Delta and Providence Cooperative Farms in Mississippi and the Southern Tenant Farmers Union were organized in the 1930s principally as a response to the hardships imposed on sharecroppers and tenant farmers.
+In their inexperience the money was spent foolishly and from this standpoint the outcome was demoralizing.Delta and Providence Cooperative Farms in Mississippi and the Southern Tenant Farmers Union were organized in the 1930s principally as a response to the hardships imposed on sharecroppers and tenant farmers.

 Although the Act stimulated American agriculture, it was not without its faults.
 For example, it disproportionately benefited large farmers and food processors, with lesser benefits to small farmers and sharecroppers.
+In his criticisms of the Act, Henry Wallace's assistant Paul Appleby described it as "an organization whose function had to do with the more successful farmers by and large."
 With the spread of cotton-picking machinery after 1945, there was an exodus of small farmers and croppers to the city.